recvfrom/clamav-faq/manual/UserManual/Usage/Scanning.md

 > `$ sudo clamonacc`

 It will run a number of startup checks to test for a sane configuration, and ensure it can connect to `clamd`, and if everything checks out `clamonacc` will automatically fork to the background and begin monitoring your system for events.

+### For versions <= 0.101.x

+In older versions, ClamAV's On-Access Scanner is a thread that runs within a `clamd` instance.
+The On-Access Scanner is capable of blocking access to/from any malicious files it discovers--based on the verdict it finds using the engine it shares with `clamd`--but by default it is configured to run in `notify-only` mode, which means it will simply alert the user if a malicious file is detected, but it will not actively prevent processes from reading or writing to that file.

+On-Access Scanning is primarily set up [through `clamd.conf`](https://www.clamav.net/documents/configuration#on-access-scanning).
+However, you can learn more about all the configuration and command line options available to you by reading the [On-Access Scanning User Guide](https://www.clamav.net/documents/on-access-scanning).

+Once you have set up the On-Access Scanner to your liking, you will need to run `clamd` will elevated permissions to start it.

+> `$ sudo clamd`

 ---